vedantshetty/Consulytics/README.md

  8. [Trix](https://github.com/basecamp/trix) by Basecamp

  ## To-Do
 - Allow 'drag-dropping' files to meeting notes
 - Use a more intuitive date-time picker
 - Refactor CSS for tailwindCSS 1.0
--Integrate SendGrid
+- Integrate SendGrid
--Refactor UI
+- Refactor UI
--Improve text on home page
+- Improve text on home page

 ## Thanks